 What this data teaches us is that if we all made a conscious effort to be vigilant and confident on the road, the number of accidents could be significantly reduced.

 Looking to begin your journey as a licensed driver?
 Check out the Top 5 Reasons People Fail Their Driving Test—it can be a helpful guide to the areas you should focus on.
+Make sure you also know how to adapt your driving for bad road conditions.
+You can start with our advice on learning to drive in winter.

 For now, good luck and be safe out there!